 Gathering and recording process information in an accessible central source of truth ensures not only that vital process knowledge is captured, but that it’s organized and available to everyone who might need it.

 When processes are standardized, everyone knows the right way to complete a task.
-And when improvements are adopted, they can quickly be rolled out to all affected business groups.
+And when process improvements are adopted, they can quickly be rolled out to all affected business groups.

 Investment firm ClearView discovered this when they committed to managing their processes in a single source of truth.
 ClearView manages more than $6.9 billion in funds and has been a trusted Australian name in investment and insurance for over 40 years.
 A mix of long-term staff and new arrivals meant processes and procedures were far from standardized.